akka/akka-http/docs/src/main/paradox/configuration.md

 Before configuring Akka HTTP it must be added to your project as described in
 @ref[the introduction](introduction.md#using-akka-http)

-Just like any other Akka module Akka HTTP is configured via [Lightbend Config](https://github.com/lightbend/config).
+Just like any other Akka module Akka HTTP is configured via [Typesafe Config](https://github.com/lightbend/config).
 Usually this means that you provide an `application.conf` which contains all the application-specific settings that differ from the default ones provided by the reference configuration files from the individual Akka modules.